Time management is one of those issues we all face, but (ironically) don’t have the time to address.

 Give up on multitasking

-When you’ve got a million tasks on your to-do list and limited time to get to all of them, it’s easy to start multitasking.
+When you’ve got a million tasks on your to-do list and limited time to get to all of them, it’s easy to think you can get done more by multitasking.

 So what’s the problem?
-Well, according to research it can take up to 25 minutes just to regain focus after being distracted.
+Well, according to research each one of these switches can set us back up to 25 minutes of productive time just to regain focus.

 When you catch yourself losing focus, stop and write down what you’re thinking before returning to the task at hand.
 Sometimes simply acknowledging the distraction is enough to loosen its grip on you.